-If your question isn’t on the list below or if you would like to talk with one of our staff to learn more, give us a call at our SE Portland PRC today.
+If your question isn’t on the list below or if you would like to talk with one of our staff to learn more, give us a call at our SE Portland or Beaverton PRC today.

 Certain viral STIs such as hepatitis A, B, and HPV do have vaccines available.
 Many STIs are caused by bacterial infections and are therefore treatable by antibiotics.

 Sexually active women should be tested when they are